tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 Learning Objectives
 --------------------

-At the end of the class, students will gain enough knowledge and skills to start developing their pass-through UEFI-based hypervisors.
+At the end of the class, students will gain enough knowledge and skills to start developing their pass-through hypervisors.
 Knowledge-wise, this includes but not limited to the understanding of:

 - Key concepts of VT-x and programming interfaces
-- General UEFI-module development workflow and tools
+- Various applications of hypervisors in the real world and how they are implemented, examples include:
+  - System hardening, such as HVCI and KDP on Windows
+  - System-level fuzzing, such as What The Fuzz
+  - System-level inspection and rootkit, such as antivirus-hypervisors
-- Execution environment changes during OS boot and their influence on the hypervisor design
+- Early OS boot activities and handling of them as a hypervisor
-- Subtle yet critical technologies such as memory types and caches
+- Subtle yet complex concepts such as control register access, memory types, caches invalidation, and emulation of those
-- Application Processors (APs) start up, and emulation by a hypervisor
-- "Owning" control registers and challenges with it
-- Various application of hypervisors (for adding security, reverse engineering and fuzzing, for example)
+- Basic UEFI-module development workflow, tools and techniques

 Outlines
 ---------

-1. UEFI and Hypervisors
+1. Hypervisor and UEFI
-    - Lectures: why UEFI for hypervisors, differences from OS kernel drivers, EDK2, introduction to high-level design options
-    - Lab: setting up the lab environment
-    - Lab: debugging firmware modules and logging output
+    - Lectures: what hypervisors can be used for, UEFI module-based hypervisors, comparison with kernel module-based hypervisors, and UEFI/EDK2

-2. Basics of VT-x
+2. VT-x Basics
-    - Lectures: processor modes, VMCS, "host" vs "guest", VM-exit, VM-entry, and snapshot and "guest" for fuzzing hypervisor
+    - Lectures: processor modes, VMCS, "host" vs "guest", VM-exit, VM-entry, and high-level design options
-    - Lab: setting up Bochs and debugging VMX instruction issues
+    - Lab: source-level debugging with VMware
-    - Lab: configuring host and guest
-    - Lab: starting host and guest, monitoring CPUID execution
+    - Lab: configuring and starting host and guest, monitoring CPUID execution
+    - Lab: troubleshooting VMX instruction errors with Bochs

 3. OS Boot
     - Lectures: system boot phases, boot time vs runtime, physical vs virtual mode, and runtime drivers for monitoring OS activities
     - Lab: controlling VM-exits with MSR bitmaps
-    - Lab: booting Windows by building host page tables, IDT and GDT
+    - Lab: booting Windows by building host page tables
     - Lab: tracing guest page faults with exception interception and event injection

 4. Extended Page Tables (EPT)
-    - Lectures: x64 address translation, EPT setup and activation, EPT induced VM-exits, memory types, caches, VPID, EPT-based hooking, VT-d (DMA remapping), and snapshot-based fuzzing hypervisor design
+    - Lectures: traditional x64 address translation vs EPT-enabled translation, EPT setup and activation, EPT induced VM-exits
-    - Lab: reviewing address translation mechanisms with and without EPT
+    - Lab: building and enabling pass-through EPT
-    - Lab: enabling EPT and tracing guest execution
+    - Lab: tracing guest execution with EPT
+    - Advanced lectures: memory types emulation, caches invalidation, VPID, stealth hooking with EPT, MBEC, VT-rp (HLAT), VT-d (DMA remapping), and snapshot-based fuzzing hypervisors

 5. Multi-processors Support
     - Lectures: multi-processor protocol, processor activity state, application processors startup, unrestricted guest and Hypervisor Top Level Functional Specification (TLFS)